Rogier-5/minetest-mod-rotate/README.rst

 **Cube representation**

 The 'cube' orientation mode representation displays an exploded cube on a black background.
-In the top-right, a tiny dot indicates absolute mode (red) or relative mode (blue).
+In the top-right, a colored dot indicates absolute mode (red) or relative mode (blue).

 The cube itself has six colors, and one should imagine looking at it from the front.
-In the default orientation (axis=up and rotation=0), as seen from the north, the white face would be directly in front (i.e. north), the blue face would be on top, the brown face on the bottom, the red face on the right (west), the green face on the left (east) (just like for boats, airplanes, etc.), and the black (actually dark grey) face at the back (south).
+In the default orientation (axis=up and rotation=0), as seen from the north, the white face would be directly in front (i.e. north), the blue face (think: 'sky') would be on top, the brown face (think: 'earth') on the bottom, the red face on the right (west), the green face on the left (east) (think: port and starboard lights of boats, airplanes, etc.), and the black (actually dark grey) face would be at the back (south).

-If the wrench is in absolute positioning mode, any node punched will have the side corresponding to the center color ending up north, the side corresponding to the top color upwards, etc.
+If the wrench is in absolute positioning mode, any node punched will have the side corresponding to the center color of the exploded cube ending up north, the side corresponding to the upper color upwards, etc.

 E.g. if the center color is blue, the original top side will be facing north.

-If the wrench is in relative positioning mode, any node will have the side corresponding to the center color rotate to the place of the punched node (i.e. in front of the player).
+If the wrench is in relative positioning mode, any node will have the side corresponding to the center color rotate to the place of the punched node (i.e. facing the player).
 The side corresponding to the right color will be to the right of the player, etc.

-E.g. if if the center color is blue, the original top side will become the punched node (facing the player).
+E.g. if the center color is blue, the original top side will take the place of the punched side (facing the player).

 Absolute and relative positioning wrenches ('cube' representation):